wooorm/retext-link/Readme.md

 ## API

-None, the plugin automatically detects links inside text and stores them in a `SourceNode`, whereas without **retext-link** parsers would tokenize `'http://www.test.com'` as something like: WordNode, PunctuationNode, PunctuationNode, WordNode, PunctuationNode, WordNode, PunctuationNode, WordNode.
+**retext-link** automatically detects links inside text and stores them in a `LinkNode`, whereas without **retext-link** parsers would tokenize `'http://www.test.com'` as something like: WordNode, PunctuationNode, PunctuationNode, WordNode, PunctuationNode, WordNode, PunctuationNode, WordNode.

+The API for LinkNode’s is described in **[textom-link-node](https://github.com/wooorm/textom-link-node#api)**.

 ## License